 How long do dental crowns last?

 The lifespan of a dental crown depends on several factors.
 The most vital factors are the material, oral hygiene, and regular dental care.
 On average, dental crowns can last between 10 and 15 years or even longer with proper care.
-Proper oral hygiene is vital caring for your crown to ensure its longevity.
+Proper oral hygiene is vital for caring for your crown to ensure its longevity.

 How long does it take to get a dental crown?